 - the selection of relevant educational content

 Educational Standard 2: Learning objectives that address the identified needs of the target

-audience must be created for the overall CPD activity and each individual session.
-The learning
+audience must be created for the overall program and each individual module (if applicable).

 The identified learning needs of the target audience should be utilized in the